SEE-GEO/regn/docs/source/jupyter_notebook.rst

   alias start_jupyter_server="tmux new-session -d -s jupyter_notebook 'jupyter notebook --certfile=~/.jupyter/mycert.pem --keyfile ~/.jupyter/mykey.key --ip=`hostname -i`'"

-You can then start a jupyter notebook server by simply issuing :code:`start_jupyter_server` on the command line.
+You can then start a jupyter notebook server by simply issuing :code:`start_jupyter_server` in the directory that you want to start the server in.

 Alternative: SSH port forwarding
 --------------------------------